 - 1 tablespoon sugar

 for the meatballs:

-- Put the meat in a large bowl and add the garlic, parsley, nutmeg, 1 tsp salt, pepper, breadcrumbs and parmesan cheese.
+- Put the meat in a large bowl and add the garlic, parsley, nutmeg, 1 teaspoon salt, pepper, breadcrumbs and parmesan cheese.
 Mix this together until combined.

 - Add the beaten eggs and milk and mix together well.